AP, IB, Dual Enrollment

 - Courses/credit hours used to meet high school graduation requirements will not be applied to the Wofford degree.

-- Students must complete the First-Year Student Credit Transfer Request form and submit it to the Office of the Registrar prior to the credits being added to the Wofford transcript.
+- Students must ask their high school guidance counselor to complete the First-Year Student Credit Transfer Request form and submit it to the Office of the Registrar prior to the credits being added to the Wofford transcript.

 - An official transcript from the institution of higher education awarding the credit must be sent to the Registrar’s Office.
 Credit will not be awarded from the high school transcript.